 Made in Brazil (2015) won a Grammy® Award for “Best Latin Jazz Album.”

-Dance of Time won an 18th Latin Grammy Award (2017) for “Best Latin Jazz Album” and was nominated for “Best Engineered Album.”
+Dance of Time won a Latin Grammy Award (2017) for “Best Latin Jazz Album” and was nominated for “Best Engineered Album.”

 Eliane Elias in New York City